 Jane Barken‘s early experiences included working with Dr. Wolf Wolfensberger in the early 1970s when he was a visiting scholar at the National Institute for Mental Retardation (NIMR).
 This undoubtedly contributed to her lifelong commitment to working to promote better lives for people with intellectual disabilities.
 Jane recently retired after teaching for many years at Loyalist College in the DSW program.
-She is currently a board member at BDACI.
+She is a board member for Legacy Homes, with BDACI.
 She has taught SRV both within the college and at workshops and has been a team leader at PASSING.
 Jane is a member of the North American SRV Council.

 Donald Easson retired in 2017 from his role as professor and coordinator in the Developmental Services Worker Program at Centennial College.
 Like others, he has extensive experience teaching Social Role Valorization within the college and at workshops and has been a PASSING team leader and floater many times.
 Donald is also involved with many community organizations and has been on a number of boards of directors.
 Recently, he was involved in a collaborative project between Centennial College and a community agency that is looking at the issue of homesharing arrangements involving disabled and non-disabled people; for this, he recently received an award.
 Donald is a founding member of the SOTG.

 Peg Jenner retired in 2013 from her role as the coordinator of the Developmental Services Worker at Centennial College.
 Currently she plays a key leadership role in four-day Social Role Valorization workshops; she organizes, teaches and mentors new and upcoming presenters.
 Increasingly, Peg is taking on a leadership role within PASSING workshops as well.
 Peg has been a member of a number of boards of directors, and has served as a consultant to a number of organizations.
 She is a member of the North American SRV Council.